Rikki (Japanese singer)

 In 1998, Rikki was chosen to participate at the opening ceremony of the 1998 Winter Paralympics in Nagano, Japan, to sing the Paralympics theme song "Tabidachi no Toki".

 Rikki sang the Final Fantasy X main theme, "Suteki da ne", released as a single on July 18, 2001.
 The single also included an instrumental version of "Suteki Da Ne", "Pure Heart" (a vocal arrangement of Aeris' Theme from Final Fantasy VII), and a new song entitled "Tsukisama" (which means 'The Moon').
+Final Fantasy Distant Worlds VII, released March 7, 2025, included Rikki performing "Suteki da ne" live in concert.

-In 2001, she produced a picture album alongside Joe Hisaishi for the motion picture Spirited Away (directed by Hayao Miyazaki).
+In 2001, she produced an image album alongside Joe Hisaishi for the motion picture Spirited Away (directed by Hayao Miyazaki).

 In 2006, Rikki joined the band Sound Horizon for the release of 5th Story CD: Roman.
 She was involved in Sound Horizon's releases until 2008, when she gave birth to twins and returned to Amami Ōshima, as she said in her blog.
 She returned to Sound Horizon in 2009 for their Triumph III live tour.
-She also returned to Sound Horizon in 2015 for their newest album to date, 9th Story Nein.
+She also returned to Sound Horizon in 2015 for the album 9th Story Nein.